 A freehold title gives the holder full and exclusive ownership of the land and building for an indefinite period.
 A leasehold title gives the holder the right to use and occupy the land and building for a defined period.

-Insurance against loss or damage caused by a matter affecting the title to immoveable property, in particular by a defect in the title or by the existence of a lien, encumbrance or servitude.
+Insurance against loss or damage caused by a matter affecting the title to immovable property, in particular by a defect in the title or by the existence of a lien, encumbrance, or servitude.

 Total Debt Service Ratio (TDS)